 We didn't get any gameplay or story details but, for now, the confirmation from BioWare is enough to keep the hype train chugging.

 Regardless of whether or not BioWare had confirmed it, Dragon Age fans were pretty certain that another game was going to be in the works.
 Partly because they had faith in the power of their sheer force of will and partly because over the last couple of years there have been hints from BioWare that something would indeed be happening.
-It’s the secret that was never really a secret.
+It’s the secret that was never really a secret - and the fans were right.

-The most recent non-official confirmation has come from executive producer Mark Darrah, who tweeted in January 2018 that he’s working on both Dragon Age as well as BioWare’s next big IP, Anthem.
+One non-official confirmation came from executive producer Mark Darrah, who tweeted in January 2018 that he’s working on both Dragon Age as well as BioWare’s next big IP, Anthem.

 Halfway through my trip to Barcelona!I’m here showing Anthem internally to EA.
 I am EP of BOTH DA and Anthem working with @Bio_Warner as Game DirectorAnthem’s up next but there are people hard at work on both franchises and I look forward to sharing more in the futureJanuary 24, 2018